bobbyjim/x16-corewar/README.md

      SUB A B   ; B -= A

-     JMP   B   ; Jump to location B.
+     JMP A B   ; Jump to location A.

-     JMN A B   ; Jump to location B if A != 0.
+     JMN A B   ; Jump to location A if B != 0.

-     JMZ A B   ; Jump to location B if A == 0.
+     JMZ A B   ; Jump to location A if B == 0.

+     FLP A B   ; Jump to location A if system word < B.

      CMP A B   ; Skip next instruction if A == B.

      SEQ A B   ; Same as CMP.